awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_cfn-guard.md

 # Creating AWS Config Custom Policy Rules<a name="evaluate-config_develop-rules_cfn-guard"></a>

 You can create AWS Config Custom Policy rules from the AWS Management Console, AWS CLI, or AWS Config API\.
 For more information on how to write rules with Guard, see [Writing Guard rules](https://docs.aws.amazon.com/cfn-guard/latest/ug/writing-rules.html) in the AWS CloudFormation Guard User Guide\.
-For more information on the schemas of supported resource types that AWS Config can evalute, see [resource\-types](https://github.com/awslabs/aws-config-resource-schema/tree/master/config/properties/resource-types) in the AWS Config Resource Schema GitHub Repository\.
+For more information on the schemas of supported resource types that AWS Config can evaluate, see [resource\-types](https://github.com/awslabs/aws-config-resource-schema/tree/master/config/properties/resource-types) in the AWS Config Resource Schema GitHub Repository\.

+**Important**
+The AWS Config resource schema to evaluate configuration items is *different* than the CFN schema to evaluate AWS CloudFormation templates\.
+If you use the CFN schema for AWS Config Custom Policy rules, your evaluation results will return `NOT_APPLICABLE`\.
+Use the AWS Config resource schema when creating AWS Config Custom Policy rules and write policies based on the configuration item structure\.
+For a list AWS Config resource schemas, see [resource\-types](https://github.com/awslabs/aws-config-resource-schema/tree/master/config/properties/resource-types) in the AWS Config Resource Schema GitHub Repository\.

 ## Creating AWS Config Custom Policy Rules \(Console\)<a name="create-cfn-guard-rule-console"></a>